Fowlron/Manjaro-XFCE-on-ROG-GL552VW/README.md

     cd ..
     rm -rf yay

-Quick reference guide to using yay (most used commands):
+Quick yay reference guide (most used commands):
 - `yay`: fully update and upgrade the system (equivalent to `sudo pacman -Syu`, if you did not install yay)
 - `yay -S name`: install a package from either the repos or the arch user repositories (equivalent to `sudo pacman -S name`, if you did not install yay, although pacman will not install from the AUR)
 - `yay -Rns name`: uninstall a package and all the freed dependencies (equivalent to `sudo pacman -Rns name`, if you did not install yay)

-#Touchpad Natural Scrolling
+# Touchpad Natural Scrolling
 By default, the touchpad two-finger scrolling feels weird (reverse from what I'm used too, at least).
 Manjaro uses libinput to handle input, so you can fix this easily:
 - sudo nano /usr/share/X11/xorg.conf.d/40-libinput.conf
 - Add `Option "Natural Scrolling" "true"` under the touchpad section (not pointers)